MarcoDVisser/aprof/README.md

      plot(fooaprof)
 ```
 ## Examples of output
 The standard aprof plot.
+It shows the execution density for each
+line in a source code file.
 ![](http://i.imgur.com/lb1UBCI.png)

 A profile plot, which can be used for large source files.
+It shows the largest bottlenecks in red.
 ![](http://i.imgur.com/uhuXuQj.png)